RuneBlaze/belinda/docs/src/intro.md

  - Reasonably scalable, high performance
  - Written in Rust, designed for Python
  - Bulit-in support for community detection outputs (e.g., Leiden, VieClust, etc.)
+ - Designed for graph clusterings, but will generalize beyond

 Belinda's data model maps each cluster to a row inside a dataframe.
 This data model allows manipulating a clustering just like how one manipulates a dataframe.
 Moreover, calculating statistics, writing edited clusterings to disk, and some graph analytics (e.g., getting high degree nodes from a graph, and then seeing which clusters they belong to) are all made easy with Belinda.

+> This library is a heavy work in progress, and the API *will* change substantially (to generalize
+> beyond graph clusterings).
+Currently,
+> it is being used in-house, and user feedback is heavily used to influence future API decisions.

 ## Installation